AxeBearDev/php-magic/readme.md

 This base trait is a registry for all of the handlers to call when a magic method is needed.
 The other traits in this package use this one at their core to provide the magic functionality, but it's also available for you to use directly.

+**Important Hints**

+The [visibility](https://www.php.net/manual/en/language.oop5.visibility.php) of the properties and methods that you want to use with the `Magic` trait is important.
+The class members being [overloaded](https://www.php.net/manual/en/language.oop5.overloading.php) should be `protected` or `private`.
+That ensures that the magic methods for those class members are called (rather than being called directly.)

 ## Events

 When a magic method is called, the `Magic` trait will generate a `MagicEvent` instance and pass it to any registered handlers that match the event name (using [fnmatch](https://www.php.net/manual/en/function.fnmatch.php)).